Transformers Learn Low Sensitivity Functions: Investigations and Implications: Measuring Sensitivity beyond Boolean Data

+The important characteristics of this metric are that it is a unified notion of complexity across vision and language tasks, and as we will see later, it distinguishes transformers from various other architectures.
+For instance, we compare the sensitivity measured with token-wise perturbations as mentioned above, with random perturbations across the input in \cref{app:add-expts} and find that the gap in the latter metric is not as large as the proposed metric.

+We also note that while for Boolean data, sensitivity aligns with other notions of complexity, such as sparsity, this may or may not be the case in settings with high-dimensional or real-valued data.
+In the following section, we present experimental results for a self-attention model, in a synthetic data setting to demonstrate this.
+Specifically, we show that in the synthetic dataset, the related notion of using a sparse set of input tokens may or may not align with low-sensitivity, but the model learns the low-sensitivity function in both cases.

-\section{Experiments on Synthetic Data}
+\subsection{Experiments on Synthetic Data}

-In this section, we construct a synthetic dataset to train and examine the simplicity bias of a single-layer self-attention model.
-Through this experiment, we seek to show that in the presence of two solutions with the same predictive power --- one being a low-sensitivity function and the other having a higher sensitivity --- this model learns the low-sensitivity function.
-This experiment also demonstrates that other related notions, such as using a sparse set of token inputs, may or may not align with low-sensitivity, but the model learns the low-sensitivity function in both cases.
-Additionally, this experiment also gives us some insights about the role played by the attention mechanism and the prediction head towards encouraging the bias towards low sensitivity.
-We begin by describing the experimental setup and then discuss our observations.
+We construct a synthetic dataset to examine the inductive bias of a single-layer self-attention model.
+We show that in the presence of two solutions with the same predictive power but different sensitivity values, this model learns the low-sensitivity function.
+We begin by describing the experimental setup and then discuss our results.

-\paragraph{Setup.} We compose a single-head self-attention layer (\cref{eq:attn}) with a linear head $\U\in\R^{\db\times \db}$ to obtain the final prediction, and write the full model as
+\paragraph{Setup.} We compose a single-head self-attention layer with a linear head $\U\in\R^{\db\times \db}$ to obtain the final prediction, and write the full model as

 where $\Tb:=\concat(\WQ,\WK,\WV,\U)$.
 We consider this model for the experiments in this section, with all the parameters initialized randomly at a small scale.
 Next, we describe the process to generate the dataset.
-We first define the vocabulary as follows: \begin{definition}[Synthetic Vocabulary] Consider a vocabulary of $M$ distinct tokens $\mathcal{V}:=\{\e_1,\dots\e_M\}$, where $\e_i\in\{0,1\}^d$ denotes the $i^{\text{th}}$ basis vector for $i\in[d]$.
-We consider smaller subsets of \textit{sparse} tokens and larger subsets of \textit{frequent} tokens for each label $y=\pm 1$, as well as a subset of \textit{irrelevant} tokens, as follows:
+We first define the vocabulary as follows:

+\begin{definition}[Synthetic Vocabulary] Consider a vocabulary of $M$ distinct tokens $\mathcal{V}\!:=\!\{\e_1,\dots\e_M\}$, where $\e_i\!\in\!\{0,1\}^d$ denotes the $i^{\text{th}}$ basis vector.
+We define smaller subsets of \textit{sparse} tokens and larger subsets of \textit{frequent} tokens for each label $y=\pm 1$, as well as a subset of \textit{irrelevant} tokens:

 \end{definition}